ai-zerolab/mcp-toolbox/README.md

 1. Ask Claude to convert files or text to Markdown:
    - "Convert this file to Markdown: document.docx"
    - "Convert this HTML to Markdown: <h1>Hello World</h1>"
+1. Ask Claude to work with web content:
+   - "Get the HTML content from https://example.com"
+   - "Save the HTML from https://example.com to a file"
+   - "Search the web for 'artificial intelligence news'"

 ## Development